zarr-developers/VirtualiZarr/docs/faq.md

 ## Why a new project?

 The reasons why VirtualiZarr has been developed as separate project rather than by contributing to the Kerchunk library upstream are:
-- Kerchunk aims to support non-Zarr-like formats too [(1)](https://github.com/fsspec/kerchunk/issues/386#issuecomment-1795379571) [(2)](https://github.com/zarr-developers/zarr-specs/issues/287#issuecomment-1944439368), whereas VirtualiZarr is more strictly scoped, and may eventually be very tighted integrated with the Zarr-Python library itself,
+- Kerchunk aims to support non-Zarr-like formats too [(1)](https://github.com/fsspec/kerchunk/issues/386#issuecomment-1795379571) [(2)](https://github.com/zarr-developers/zarr-specs/issues/287#issuecomment-1944439368), whereas VirtualiZarr is more strictly scoped, and may eventually be very tighted integrated with the Zarr-Python library itself.
-- The VirtualiZarr roadmap means that it will likely at some point not share any code with the Kerchunk library, nor require importing it,
+- Whilst some features of VirtualiZarr currently require importing Kerchunk, Kerchunk is an optional dependency, and the VirtualiZarr roadmap aims to at some point not share any code with the Kerchunk library, nor ever require importing it.
+(You would nevertheless still be able to write out references in the Kerchunk format though!)
-- The API design of VirtualiZarr is deliberately [completely different](https://github.com/fsspec/kerchunk/issues/377#issuecomment-1922688615) to Kerchunk's API, so integration into Kerchunk would have meant duplicated functionality,
+- The API design of VirtualiZarr is deliberately [completely different](https://github.com/fsspec/kerchunk/issues/377#issuecomment-1922688615) to Kerchunk's API, so integration into Kerchunk would have meant duplicated functionality.
 - Refactoring Kerchunk's existing API to maintain backwards compatibility would have been [challenging](https://github.com/fsspec/kerchunk/issues/434).

 ## What is the Development Status and Roadmap?